tlhpaul/aadhi/README.md

 Usage:

  2. Multiple Device support
-         - It has the capability to give response to multiple devices simultaneously
+         - It has the capability to give response multiple devices simultaneously
  3. Export and Import feature
       - Multiple users can work on the same feature without any conflicts
- 4. Refreshing the stubs using the scenario server is easy as the model has been designed to capture  all the required data's for hitting the actual production API.
+ 4. Refreshing the stubs using the AADHI is easy as the model has been designed to capture  all the required data's for         hitting the actual production API.
  5. Displaying the JSON responses in pretty JSON format
- 6. Eliminate dependency with actual production environment Using actual production/test environment for automation would be cumbersome as there are more chances of false failures due to network latency and change in data setup.
+ 6. Eliminating dependency with actual production/test environment Using actual production/test environment for automation would be cumbersome as there are more chances of false failures due to network latency and change in data setup.
 Aadhi will help us to run the automation in stable environment and would eliminate false failures.

-Please follow the below steps to install aadhi using setup script
+Please follow the below link to install aadhi using setup script

 https://github.com/Nordstrom/aadhi-setup-scripts.git